Steinheilig/Banknote_Counter_Jetson/README.md

 5) Image recorded from the webcam
 6) Model inference of the banknote class based on the image
 7) Starting motor #3 to move the conveyor belt, which will transport the banknote out of the machine.
+**Inference_MotorControl.py** takes care of banknote class prediction with the loaded ANN model and controlling the motors/servomotors.

 ## Literature
 [Adafruit PCA9685 16-Channel Servo Driver](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all)<br>